 Breastfeeding while taking semaglutide:

-The product label for Rybelsus® recommends that people who are breastfeeding not use the tablet form of the medication if they are breastfeeding an infant.
-This is because there is a theoretical concern that using the tablet form of this medication could lead to higher levels in a nursing infant.
-However, the benefit of using semaglutide may outweigh possible risks.
-Your healthcare provider can talk with you about using semaglutide in these other forms (tablet versus injectable) and what treatment is best for you.
+The product label for Rybelsus® recommends that women who are breastfeeding not use the tablet form of the medication.
+This is because there is no published data on the use of the oral form of semaglutide during breastfeeding.
+There is a theoretical (not proven) concern that using the tablet form could lead to higher levels of semaglutide in a nursing infant.
+However, the benefit of using Rybelsus® might outweigh possible risks.
+Your healthcare providers can talk with you about managing your condition while breastfeeding and what treatment is best for you.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 If a male takes semaglutide, could it affect fertility or increase the chance of birth defects?